preprocess_signals

 Signal

-: int
+: float

 Raises

-A warning is raised if window_size
+A warning is raised if window_ms

-is greater than the length of Signal
+is longer than half the recording of Signal

 .